in-toto/attestation/docs/new_predicate_guidelines.md

     `timestamp` is too ambiguous; a better name would be `builtAt` or `allowedAt` or `scannedAt`.

--   References to other artifacts or metadata objects SHOULD use [Reference] formatting.

 Predicate designers are free to limit what subject types are valid for a given predicate type.
 For example, suppose a "Gerrit code review" predicate only applies to git commit subjects.
 In that case, a producer of such